-The Environmental education endorsement involves four courses offered during regular semesters and/or summer terms.
+The Environmental education endorsement involves four courses, with one offered during each of the regular graduate trimesters and summer.
 The program includes: